ErikFortune/fgv/libraries/ts-json/docs/ts-json.templatedjsonconverter.create.md

 ## TemplatedJsonConverter.create() method

-Constructs a new [TemplatedJsonConverter](./ts-json.templatedjsonconverter.md) with supplied or default options
+Constructs a new [TemplatedJsonConverter](./ts-json.templatedjsonconverter.md) with supplied or default options.

 **Signature:**